Nationals vs. Blue Jays Player Props Betting Odds

 Springer Stats

-- Springer has picked up at least one hit in three games in a row.
-During his last five outings he is batting .278 with a double, two home runs, a walk and three RBI.
+- Springer heads into this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .278 with a double, two home runs, three walks and four RBI.

 Springer Recent Games